 In our previous blogs, we described the transition to running projects remotely, explained the adjustments we made to keep effective communication with our distributed team and dived deep into practicalities of remote Agile Sprint Planning.
 We initially thought of dedicating this blog to remote agile stand-ups but in the end, decided to change the focus slightly.
 At times when 35-40% of adults in the UK have reported concerns about their mental health, and every second person worries about his/her wellbeing, it's crucial to support our employees.
 So, what exactly can be done?
 When it comes to staff emotional health, we believe there is no 'fits all' solution; it is a combination of small adjustments that can be weaved into every meeting or team interaction.

-Let's take the example of daily stand-ups, 15-minute catch up for the development team to plan work for the day and discuss any potential blockers.
+Let's take the example of daily stand-up meetings, 15-minute catch up for the development team to plan work for the day and discuss any potential blockers.
 It's the primary way for team members to communicate, and for some, it's the only work-related interaction of the day.

-The solution was to adjust the meeting agenda giving it a slight social twist.
-Each team concludes a daily stand up meeting with a 'check-in' - an additional item in the agenda.
+The solution was to adjust the daily stand-up meetings' meeting agenda giving it a slight social twist.
+Each team concludes their daily stand-up meeting with a 'check-in' - an additional item in the agenda.
 We recommend running the traditional aspects of the stand-up in the usual fashion to preserve its leanness, but in the end, add a time-bound' social' slot.
 The extra 10-15 minutes are allocated for informal conversations to fill in the social gap caused by isolation, to feel connected as a part of a team.
 The ScrumMaster acts as a facilitator, giving one person at a time a chance to talk about their news.
 It could be absolutely anything; from interesting things they learned to funny family updates or jokes discovered on social.
 And then the conversation flows naturally!

 Below is a summary of this new enhanced agenda which you can apply with your teams: